FAQ for Future Students

 - MBA in Art and Luxury Management

-Does IESA grant diplomas recognized by the French government?
+Does IESA deliver diplomas that are recognized by the French government and world wide recognition?

-All degrees issued by IESA Arts & Culture are registered with the French National Register of Professional Certifications (RNCP, as it is known by its French acronym) and the levels are certified by the French government.
+All diplomas issued by IESA Arts & Culture are validated by the Registre National de Certifications Professionelles (RNCP, as it is known by its French acronym) and certified by the French government.

-IESA Arts & Culture awards 5 degrees registered with the RNCP.
-They are considered level III, II and I and are all recognized by the French government.
+IESA Arts & Culture delivers its diplomas on a Bachelor and Master level registered with the RNCP (Level 6 and 7) and are all recognized by the French government.

 Do you organize Open Doors Days?